 The Scheme primarily invests in a diversified portfolio of childcare properties including established properties and development assets.
 Exposure to childcare properties may include direct property, unlisted managed funds, property syndicates or companies that mainly hold childcare property.
 The Scheme may invest in property assets related to its childcare assets.
-The Scheme may also, from time to time, provide loans, for example to childcare operators to assist them with funding the fitting out of the Scheme's childcare properties and hold liquid assets such as cash and REITs.
+The Scheme may also, from time to time, provide loans, for example to childcare operators to assist them with funding the fitting out of the Scheme's childcare properties and hold liquid assets such as cash and Real Estate Investment Trusts (REITs).

-Review and results of operations Property acquisitions
+Review and results of operations

+Property valuations